Zappo-II/WhatWatch/README.md

 This is a gnome-shell-extension that supports the following Gnome-Shell Versions:

-* 3.38 - Tested with live Ubuntu 21.04
+* 3.38 - Tested with Ubuntu 21.04
-* 40 - Tested with live Ubuntu 21.10
+* 40 - Tested with Ubuntu 21.10
 * 41 - Tested with Manjaro - Gnome
-* 42 - Tested with Manjaro - Gnome
+* 42 - Tested with Manjaro - Gnome, Ubuntu 22.04 LTS

 It displays an analog clock on the desktop and exposes a great variety of customisation options.

+Since V.5 it sports a set of distraction free configuration settings, hiding the clock in various situations.

 ![Screenshot showing WhatWatch settings page...](doc/WhatWatch-Settings.png "Screenshot showing WhatWatch settings dialog in action...")